-*Certificate of Residency required from county as proof of NYS resident.
-To qualify for the New York State tuition rate, you must reside in New York State for at least one year before you complete the Certificate of Residence.
-Certificates must be filed within 30 days from the start of the semester.
-Forms are available in the Educational Planning Center, where we will assist you in completing it and will notarize it for you as well.
+*Certificate of Residence (COR) required from county as proof of NYS resident.
+To qualify for the New York State tuition rate, you must reside in New York State for at least one year before you complete the Certificate of Residence application.
+Certificates must be obtained from the county and submitted to the Student Accounts Office within 30 days from the start of the semester.
+COR application form and instructions for each county are at https://www.corning-cc.edu/current-students/certificate_of_residence.php.
+Staff in the Educational Planning Center can help you with completing the application and notarizing it for you.

 |Part-Time Student: .5 to 11.5 Credits|

 |NYS Resident with Certificate*||Non-Resident or NYS Resident without Certificate|